bertramdev/asset-pipeline/sass-asset-pipeline/README.md

 SASS Asset Pipeline
 ==========================
-The `jsass-asset-pipeline:5.1.0` is a plugin that provides SASS / SCSS support for the asset-pipeline static asset management plugin using [jsass](https://github.com/bit3/jsass), a Java wrapper around the native library  [libsass](https://github.com/sass/libsass) - the future of Sass compilation.
+The `sass-asset-pipeline` is a plugin that provides SASS / SCSS support for the asset-pipeline static asset management plugin using [jsass](https://github.com/bit3/jsass), a Java wrapper around the native library  [libsass](https://github.com/sass/libsass) - the future of Sass compilation.

 The version numbering is synced on [jsass](https://github.com/bit3/jsass) versions, the underlying library used by this plugin.